Awards

 Richmond Branch Piano Competition

-The Richmond Branch will be holding a piano competition to select a competitor to represent our branch at the BCRMTA Provincial Piano Competition happening in TBA, September 2024.
-The entry will be made through YouTube and the deadline to submit the application form is March 1, 2024.
+The Richmond Branch will be holding a piano competition to select a competitor to represent our branch at the BCRMTA Provincial Piano Competition happening in TBA, in September 2026.
+The entry will be made through YouTube and the deadline to submit the application form is March 1st, 2026.

 .